Skip to content Skip to footer

 Ticks - how to avoid tick bites

 Related to spiders, there are many species of tick in the UK, though sheep ticks are the most likely to bite humans.
-They are around the size of a poppy seed when they bite, so are very hard to see.
+They're around the size of a poppy seed when they bite, so are very hard to see.
 You might not notice a tick bite as they aren’t usually painful.
 However, some people will suffer swelling or blistering and itchiness.

 Ticks are generally found in any areas with deep or overgrown vegetation, where they have access to animals on which to feed.
 Although they are common in woodland or heath areas, ticks can also be found in parks or gardens – and by brushing against something they’re on, you can inadvertently help them climb onto your skin.